 Types of RRSP transfers

-The RRSP transfer
+The RRSP transfer process

 To transfer your account, you’ll want to follow these simple steps:

-- Speak to the new bank where you want to make the transfer and bring a printout of your investments from your current bank.
+Consult with the new bank.
+Speak to the new financial institution where you intend to transfer your RRSP and provide them with a printout of your current investments.